MessageSquarex4

 3. Capture qualitative signals, not just quantitative metrics.
 The most powerful predictors of attrition and performance aren't found in HRIS exports.
 They live in what employees actually say when given the space to speak freely — a principle explored in depth in the evolution of people analytics beyond dashboards.

 4. Respect the humans in the data.
-Predictive models that flag individuals as "flight risks" without context create more problems than they solve.
-The goal isn't surveillance — it's understanding.
+Predictive models that turn people into risk labels without context create more problems than they solve.
+The goal is not watching employees; it is understanding where support is needed.
 Employees who feel genuinely listened to provide better data and, not coincidentally, stay longer.

 The Shift Is Already Happening